Your phone rings late at night.

 Does that look like a fraud alert from your credit card company?

 You can fight back.
-You might even get a free lawyer to fight for you.
-You can also check out our Collector Harassment page in our Solutions Center.
+You might even get a lawyer to fight for you for free.

 Here’s what to watch for and how to stop harassment by debt collectors.